-On the other side of the airport, we stopped at the ancient hamlet of San Paio, as we had wanted to stay here, at Pensión The Last Twelve.
-Unfortunately, the Pensión was closed for the night.
+On the other side of the airport, we stopped at the ancient hamlet of San Paio, as we had wanted to stay here, at Pensión The Last 12K.
+Unfortunately, the pensión was closed for the night.

 The steep climb from the Rio Amenal to the forest track around the perimeter of Santiago’s international airport, Lavacolla, challenged my foot.

-We ambled into Lavacolla with a lady we met at Albergue Susi in Trabadelo.
-She was stopping for lunch and then walking onto San Macros.
-Our accommodation was at the edge of a sleepy-looking town.
-Pensión Dorotea was located between Hostal San Paio, a bar/restaurant full of locals.
-We climbed what we thought were the stairs to the entrance to Pensión Dorotea entered, only to discover the door into the hotel corridor was locked.
-The local bar/restaurant lunch service had finished so I left Pam and Den on the terrace as they had ordered wine, and joined Cathy for lunch in the old-fashioned dining room of Pensión San Paio.
+I ambled into Lavacolla with Cathy, a lady we had met in Trabadelo at Albergue Susi.
+She was stopping for lunch and then walking onto San Marcos.
+Our accommodation was at the edge of this sleepy-looking town.
+Pensión Dorotea was located between Hostal San Paio.
+Nearby there was a restaurant full of local families gathered together for Sunday lunch.
+We were keen to join in but wanted to get rid of our backpacks.
+We clambered up what we thought were the stairs to the entrance to Pensión Dorotea entered, only to discover the door into the hotel corridor was locked.
+Collectively we decided to go over to the nearby restaurant.
+Pam and Dean found an empty table on the terrace and ordered wine.
+I was keen on lunch and joined Cathy in the old-fashioned dining room of the nearby Hostal San Paio.

-After lunch, I rejoined Pam and Den on the terrace and saw the actual entrance to Pensión Dorotea.
-We went upstairs, found our keys hanging up on a keyboard.
-We located our room at the end of the hallway, near the back entrance.
+After lunch, I rejoined Pam and Den on the terrace.
+Then spied the actual entrance to Pensión Dorotea.
+We went upstairs, found our keys hanging up on a keyboard, and located our room at the end of the hallway, near the back entrance.
 It was massive, tiled room, with a double bed by the back wall, besides it a round table and chairs.
 Near the entrance, beside a large bathroom, and behind the room-divider was a single bed.
 The room was freezing, and we couldn’t find any heating!
-As it turned out, we had underfloor heating, which was controlled by the Hospitalier, who thankfully had arrived.
+As it turned out, we had underfloor heating, which was controlled by the hospitalero, who thankfully had arrived.

 Day Forty: Lavacolla – Santiago de Compostela.

-I had a dream.
-“It is impossible to finish a journey, like this one, as you started it.”
+I woke from a dream with the words, “It is impossible to finish a journey, like this one, as you started it,” ringing in my ears.

 From here the path continued to undulate along a mountain crest.
 Rain clouds began to gather overhead as I walked into the village of San Marcos.
 I stopped and geared up for rain.
-A few minutes later, while making my way up to Monte del Gozo, the rain pelleted down.
+A few minutes later, while making my way up to Monte de Gozo, the rain pelted down.
 I stopped briefly at this modern monument.